 It is within this context that Lucretius turns to the plague.
 He reminds us that world was not made for us.
 Disease, he says, has a physical cause in the combinations of various types of atoms which accumulate and upset the balance of health.
 He also discusses what we know today as infection and contagion, as well as the influence of climate as a factor in the spread of disease.

 As mentioned, Lucretius’ description of the plague’s symptoms is graphic.
-In addition to the lines that I have translated above, the poet describes anxiety, incessant retching, convulsions, and exhaustion.
+In addition to the lines I have translated above, the poet describes anxiety, incessant retching, convulsions, and exhaustion.
 The sufferer’s body was cold to the touch, but the inside burned to the bone.
 Medicine was useless.
 Some people jumped into streams and wells in a futile effort to quench their constant thirst.
 Delirium and hallucination set in.
 Breathing was nearly impossible, and sweating profuse.
 Putrid blood flowed through the nose.
 After nine days of agony, along with uncontrollable twitching, coughing, and tissue deterioration, the victims would finally die.

 The plague also had severe social consequences.
 Unburied corpses littered the streets.
 As soon as people got sick, they fell into frenzied despair.
 Ironically, many committed suicide.
 Those who dreaded death most refused to tend to the sick.
 But they too succumbed, as did those who tried to help the victims.
 Lucretius also describes parents stretched out over dead children, and dying children clinging to the bodies of dead parents.